 In case there are any refundable or non-refundable deposits on the premises, the lease agreement should mention so.

-The lease agreement should detail the eviction process, including the notice period that has been agreed by both the parties.
+The lease agreement should detail the eviction process, including the notice period that has been agreed upon by both parties.
 The notice period should meet the minimum guidelines that are set by the laws of the State in which the property is present.

 A month-to-month lease agreement is a legally binding document, which means that it needs to be written well.
 Therefore, the best way to go ahead with these contracts is to download the month-to-month lease agreement template from CocoSign.